-The United States and Djibouti have signed a new 10-year lease on a U.S. military base in the Horn of Africa nation that the White House calls a critical part in fighting terrorism.
+The United States and Djibouti have signed a new 10-year lease on a U.S. military base in the Horn of Africa nation that the White House calls a critical part of the fight against terrorism.

 President Barack Obama announced the deal Monday at a White House meeting with Djiboutian President Ismail Omar Guelleh.

 Mr. Obama called the base a critical facility and extraordinarily important to the U.S. role in the Horn of Africa.
 He said he is grateful to President Guelleh for agreeing to a long-term lease.

 Mr. Guelleh thanked Mr. Obama for what he called a vision for the development of Africa, including heath care, education and food security in Djibouti.

 But President Obama said human trafficking in Djibouti remains a concern.
 He said the U.S. will engage with Djibouti on human rights issues.
 A Freedom House report rates Djibouti as "not free."

 The White House says both presidents talked about their commitment to keep al-Qaida and the Somali-based Islamist terrorist group al-Shabab from gaining ground.

 Djiboutian solders are part of the African Union force that has had some success against al-Shabab in Somalia.